hungtd9/react-dataflow-example/README.md

  * `npm start`
  * Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## Running the tests

+Run `npm run test` which will run Jest with watch configuration.

+If you're getting errors when running tests, saying "Could not locate the bindings file", update the version of node-gyp: `npm explore npm -g -- npm install node-gyp@latest`.
+If tests still don't pass go into node_modules/deasync and run `node-gyp configure && node-gyp build`

 ## Want to contribute your own flavor?

 1. Implement the entire app and reach the same end result using your own methodology